Skip to Content

 2009 MUSA nomination for Lecturer of the Year

 2013 Cross-cultural,community gardening on the berms project: New Zealand Best Green Fingered Neighbour Award

-Margi Mitcalfe teaches in Tū Kupu: Writing and Inquiry (230.111) and Turangawaewae: Identity and Belonging (230.110), and she has also taught Creative Writing (139.123).
-She has an interest in inter-cultural intelligence (CQ) and identity, an interest she brings to her teaching, and she works in the community cross-culturally enhancing sustainable, earth-based resilience.
+Margi Mitcalfe taught in Tū Kupu: Writing and Inquiry (230.111) and its equivalents for 15 years part-time.
+She now teaches Turangawaewae: Identity and Belonging (230.110).
+Margi has also taught Creative Writing (139.123).
+She has an interest in mindfulness, intercultural intelligence (CQ) and identity, and has community involvement with cross-cultural, sustainable, earth-based resilience.
 She also writes the occasional poem.
 From 2003-2010 her poems were published in literary journals and magazines, Bravado, Kōkako, Poetry New Zealand, Takahē, Southern Ocean review, Spin and in the anthology Kaupapa: New Zealand poets, world issue.
 From 2011 Te Kotahitanga bicultural education programme has included the poem...

 21st Century Citizenship